GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/solutions.md

 This hack has pre-reqs that a coach is responsible for understanding and/or setting up BEFORE hosting an event.
 Please review the [gHacks Hosting Guide](https://ghacks.dev/faq/howto-host-hack.html) for information on how to host a hack event.

 The guide covers the common preparation steps a coach needs to do before any gHacks event, including how to properly setup Google Meet and Chat Spaces.

-### Student Resources

-Before the hack, it is the Coach's responsibility create and make available needed resources including:
-- Files for students
-- Terraform scripts for setup (if running this gHack in a customer's environment)

-Follow [these instructions](https://ghacks.dev/faq/howto-host-hack.html#making-resources-available) to create the zip files needed and upload them to your gHack's Google Space's Files area.

-Always refer students to the [gHacks website](https://ghacks.dev) for the student guide: [https://ghacks.dev](https://ghacks.dev)

 > **Note** Students should **NOT** be given a link to the gHacks Github repo before or during a hack.
 The student guide intentionally does **NOT** have any links to the Coach's guide or the GitHub repo.